briandowns/GoPasswordUtilities/README.md

 # GoPasswordUtilities

 Simple library for working with passwords in Go (Golang).

+Complexity check will check for upper case letters, lower case letters, numbers, special characters and also whether the password is dictionary based.

 For more detail about the library and its features, reference your local godoc once installed.